 This Asparagus Mushroom Gluten-Free Quiche has all the flavor of regular quiche, but without the crust!

 I’ve been making this gluten-free egg, cheese and vegetable “quiche”/casserole, for years.
 It never turns out exactly the same way twice.
 Sometimes I make it with jalapeños, red bell peppers and Mexican cheeses, sometimes broccoli and ham.
-Last week I made a spinach, red bell pepper and mushroom version.
 This is not a traditional quiche, as it lacks a custard filling and proper crust, but the flavor is delicious and you won’t miss the carbs!
-(This post contains affiliate links)

-Sometimes I make a 13″x 9″ pan, cut it into a dozen squares, and we have a quick breakfast on hand when one of us is dashing out in the morning.
-It is so good, that my oldest daughter asks for another one right after she’s finished with the first piece.
+This is also perfect to have on hand for a quick breakfast when one of us is dashing out in the morning.
 If there are any leftovers after 2 days, I freeze portions, which can even be microwaved.